 Please be aware that application deadlines for many field training programs fall early in the academic year, and many programs require significant financial deposits well before the summer work begins.

-Betsi Bryker '13 visiting Athens while studying abroad in Rome.
+Betsi Bryker (class of 2013) visiting Athens while studying abroad in Rome.